domainController/githubocean/README.md

 ## installation

-this extension is now available for download in the [mozilla add-ons gallery]( https://addons.mozilla.org/en-US/firefox/addon/search-on-github/#&gid=1&pid=2)
+this firefox extension is now available for download in the [mozilla add-ons gallery]( https://addons.mozilla.org/en-US/firefox/addon/search-on-github/#&gid=1&pid=2)

 ## installation